Italian prosecutors prepare possible charges based on Genoa bridge probe

 “In 51 years of the bridge’s life not the slightest maintenance work was carried out to reinforce the stays of the ninth pillar,” the document said.

-Between 1982 and the collapse in 2018, structural works on the viaduct cost 24.6 million euros and Autostrade paid for less that 2% of them, it added.
+Between 1982 and the collapse in 2018, structural works on the viaduct cost 24.6 million euros and Autostrade paid for less than 2% of them, it added.

-The document added that Autostrade’s annual net income was at least 586 million euros in the period between 2005 and 2017, when the company distributed 80% or more of its profits to its shareholders.
+The document said Autostrade’s annual net income was at least 586 million euros in the period between 2005 and 2017, when the company distributed 80% or more of its profits to its shareholders.

 During their 2-1/2 year probe Genoa prosecutors placed 69 individuals, including former Atlantia Chief Executive Giovanni Castellucci and the former head of Atlantia’s engineering unit SPEA Antonino Galata, under investigation for suspected crimes including manslaughter and wilful disaster.